 The larger particles that encounter the engine filter tend to impact onto the exterior surface of the filter media.
 The smaller particles that follow airflow streamlines tend to impact and intercept within the depth of the engine filter media.
 For smaller particles, the filter fibers act as branches that catch harmful engine contaminants passing through the filter.
 Thus, when a Cab Air Quality System utilizes a precleaner, such as the RESPA-CF2, HVAC life is extended and down time is reduced as fewer contaminants are reaching the filter.
-Note: Our MERV 16 filter media has special self-cleaning properties that shed most particles.
+Note: Our MERV 16 filter media has special patented properties that shed most particles.

 What is the definition of MERV and what does MERV mean when buying an air filter?

 MERV is an acronym for "Minimum Efficiency Reporting Value".
 The MERV rating on an air filter describes its efficiency as a means of reducing the level of 0.3 to 10 micron-sized particles in air which passes through the filter.
 Higher "MERV" means higher filter efficiency.
 The purpose of the MERV standard is to permit an "apples to apples" comparison of the filtering efficiency of various air filters.